rebeccali/auto-photo-tag/README.md

-# Photosearch
+# Auto Photo Tag

 Copyright (c) Rebecca Li 2018 under the Creative Commons License.

-Photosearch is a photo tagging tool that utilizes CNNs in order to identify scene attributes and the humans in the image, and populates those tags in the image metadata.
-Photosearch works on all kinds of images, including full size RAW image formats (DNG, NEF, RAW) as well as compressed image formats (JPG, PNG, BMP, GIF, TIFF).
+Auto Photo Tag is a photo tagging tool that utilizes CNNs in order to identify scene attributes and the humans in the image, and populates those tags in the image metadata.
+Auto Photo Tag works on all kinds of images, including full size RAW image formats (DNG, NEF, RAW) as well as compressed image formats (JPG, PNG, BMP, GIF, TIFF).

-Photosearch utilizes the following CNN projects using PyTorch:
+Auto Photo Tag utilizes the following CNN projects using PyTorch:
  * [Places Project](http://places2.csail.mit.edu)